ls1intum/Artemis/docs/README.md

 Screenshots included in Artemis documentation **must** present realistic data.
 That includes but is not limited to:
 - realistic user, course and exercise names
-- realic text passages, like submissions contents and problem statements
+- realistic text passages, like submissions contents and problem statements

 Screenshots included in Artemis documentation **must not** present any test data or server information.
 That includes but is not limited to:
 - `Test Server` and `Development` labels